apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 To use HTTPS with the mock server, you can just use URL `https://<APITestBaseHost>:<MockServerHTTPSPort>/some/thing`.

 The mock server has a default HTTP port number 8092 and a default HTTPS port number 8093.
-Both can be changed in the `<APITestBase_Home>/config.yml`, under the `wireMock` section.
+Both can be changed in the `<APITestBase_Data>/config.yml`, under the `wireMock` section.

-Click the Back link to return to the test case details view.
+To manually load the stub into the mock server, go to the test case edit view > HTTP Stubs tab, and click the `Load All` button.

 ![Quick Play Stub List](../../screenshots/http-stubs/quick-play-stub-list.png)

-Click the `Load All` button to load the stub into the mock server.

 ### Test the stub
-Go to the Test Steps tab, and create an HTTP test step with method `POST`, URL `http://localhost:8083/some/thing` and request body `{ "a": "b" }`.
-Click the Invoke button to invoke the stub, and you'll see a response body `Hello!`.
+Go to the `Test Steps` tab of the test case, and create an HTTP test step with method `POST`, URL `http://localhost:8092/some/thing` and request body `{ "a": "b" }`.
+Click the `Invoke` button to invoke the stub, and you'll see a response body `Hello!`.

 ![Quick Play Stub Invocation](../../screenshots/http-stubs/quick-play-stub-invocation.png)

 ## Mock server status
-To know what stubs have been loaded into the mock server, or check stub request log, open `http://localhost:8081/ui/mockserver`.
-There is also a convenient link under the HTTP Stubs tab on the test case edit view to open the mock server status page.
+To know what stubs have been loaded into the mock server, or check stub request log, open the mock server page by clicking the `Mock Server` link under the `HTTP Stubs` tab of the test case.

 ![Mock Server Status Page](../../screenshots/http-stubs/mock-server-status-page.png)